Kajabbi: History

 The town takes its name from the former Kajabbi railway station, which was named by Queensland Railways Department on 29 April 1915.
 It is reportedly an Aboriginal word, meaning kite hawk.

 Nearby Battle Mountain was the scene of an armed conflict between local Kalkadoon people and European cattlemen supported by the armed forces.
 Many of the local Aborigines were killed.
+The battle took place in September 1884.

 Kajabbi State School opened on 15 September 1919 and closed on 28 January 1975.

 In the 1920s, Kajabbi was a service centre for nearby copper mines at Dobbyn and Mount Cuthbert.
 The town was a railhead on the Mount Cuthbert and Dobbyn railway lines and cattle from a wide area of north west Queensland were brought to the town to be railed to Cloncurry and onwards.
 Kajabbi Post Office opened on 13 June 1927 (a receiving office had been open from 1917) and closed in 1973.

 In 2009, the Kalkadoon Hotel closed citing problems with meeting regulatory requirements.

+It was purchased by Jeff and Lynette Bambrick in 2015 and after extensive renovations reopened in May 2020.